ozwillo/ozwillo-doc/_includes/4-user-authentication.md

 <pre>
 GET {authentication_endpoint_path}?{parameters} HTTP/1.1
-Host: {authentication_endpoint_host}
+Host: {authentication_host}
 </pre>

-Knowing that we consider the context of our [preproduction](#ref-2-1) environment, the authentication endpoint path is `/a/auth` under the `accounts.ozwillo-preprod.eu` host, according to the <a href="http://kernel.ozwillo-preprod.eu/.well-known/openid-configuration" target="_blank">Well-Known URI Registry</a>.
+Knowing that we consider the context of our [preproduction](#ref-2-1) environment, the authentication endpoint path is `/a/auth` under the `accounts.ozwillo-preprod.eu` host, according to the <a href="https://accounts.ozwillo-preprod.eu/.well-known/openid-configuration" target="_blank">Well-Known URI Registry</a>.

 Before describing the query `{parameters}` are described in the following table, the request would then looks like: